 Of course, a visit here allows you to experience epic jungle travel adventures like climbing, hiking, paddle boarding, and a whole lot more.
 On top of it all, a trip to this dense jungle in South America is an opportunity to see or even meet a plethora of marvelous creatures.

 From kaleidoscopic birds to deadly amphibians, the Amazon Rain-forest is home to some of the world’s most unusual and intriguing animals.
 Here are some animals that promise to amaze you during your trip to the Amazon Rain-forest:

 1. Amazon River dolphin

+Fascinating Amazon Rainforest animals that are moderately amicable.
 The Amazon River dolphin, or also referred as the pink river dolphin, is arguably the most popular resident of the diverse Amazon river.
 Known for their distinctive pink hue, these river dolphins dazzle spectators with their charm and unique beauty.
-Trust me, these fabulous river creatures are a spectacle you can’t afford to miss during your trip to the Amazon Rainforest.
+These fabulous river creatures are a spectacle you can’t afford to miss during your trip to the Amazon Rainforest.

 Did I mention that they are super talented, savvy and intelligent?
 Yes, these river creatures are just as brainy and cunning as their saltwater counterparts.
 As a matter of fact, scientists believed that their brain capacity is 40 percent larger than ours.

 I hate to bust your bubbles, but you are not looking at an X-ray vision of a frog.
 The image you see above is an actual photograph of a glass frog, which is by far one of the coolest and most fascinating creatures in the animal kingdom.